ftucciarone/eORCA1/README.md

 ```

 ## Download the data repository (courtesy of Casimir de Lavergne [<img style="position:absolute; top:0px;" width="20px" src="https://orcid.org/assets/vectors/orcid.logo.icon.svg" />](https://orcid.org/0000-0001-9267-7390))
+> [!WARNING]
+> The author of this repository, Francesco L. Tucciarone, was not involved in the development of the original configuration, thus he shall not be referenced.
+When using the configuration from this repository, only cite the original work done by Casimir de Lavergne and the other contributors.
+Minor adjustements were done to port the original configuration (running with NEMO 4.2.2) to NEMO 5.0.1, but they were almost trivial and not enough to grant F.L.T. authorship.

+This work is based on the configuration that has been described in
+> de Lavergne C., Rathore S., Madec G., Sallée J.-B., Ethe C., Nasser A., Millet B. and Vancoppenolle M.: Effects of improved tidal mixing in NEMO one-degree global ocean model.
+ESS Open Archive .
+November 13, 2024.
+DOI: [10.22541/essoar.173152139.95978362/v1](https://doi.org/10.22541/essoar.173152139.95978362/v1)

 ```shell
 cd $Root_dir